Waziup/WaziGate/docs/Apps.md

 `func GetUpdateApp(resp http.ResponseWriter, req *http.Request, params routing.Params)`

-This function receives an appID and determins whether the App has new updates available or not.
+This function receives an appID and determines whether the App has new updates available or not.
 It checks the digest of all images of the App in docker hub and if it observes any difference, it concludes that there is a new update for the App.
-Obviousely, the App developers must keep the tags of their images intact for this function to work properly.
+Obviously, the App developers must keep the tags of their images intact for this function to work properly.

 -----------------------------

 `func getAppImages(appID string) ([]string, error)`

 This function receives an appD, find all its images and returns a list of them.
-It parses the `docker-compose.yml` file of the targetted App.
+It parses the `docker-compose.yml` file of the targeted App.

 -----------------------------